 WHAT IS S4M?

-Students 4 Migrants is the wing in PBG that deals with projects that relate directly to migrant workers.
-Migrant workers face a myriad of legal issues that can be complex in nature, and they often do not have the means or knowledge to solve these problems – from salary issues, to contractual issues, and even criminal issues.
+S4M stands for Students 4 Migrants, a project in PBG that relates directly to migrant workers.
+Our project is split into two sub-projects each focusing on a specific group of migrant workers; domestic helpers and construction workers.
+These migrant workers face a myriad of legal issues that can be complex in nature, and they often do not have the means or knowledge to solve these problems – from salary issues, to contractual issues, and even criminal issues.

 (a) HOME Legal Clinics

 At legal clinics, students will sit in with the lawyers and assist by taking notes for lawyers, conducting interviews with the migrant workers, and performing administrative duties such as filling up forms.
 Around 4 students are involved in each clinic.
 These legal clinics will provide much needed free legal advice to migrant workers who would not be able to afford it otherwise.

 (b) HOME Research